skylee03/clojask-website/content/md/posts/extensions.md

 :layout :post
 :toc true}

-### clojask.extensions
+## clojask.extensions

 Like many popular Python libraries, such as numpy and pandas, third-party users can extend the function of Clojask by introducing more codes above the basic source code.
-Here is an example to support the creating such extension functions under the namespace of `clojask.extensions`.
+Here is an example to support the creating such extension functions under the directory of `clojask.extensions`.

 ---

+### ns: clojask.extensions.bind

 #### `cbind`